KodoPengin/GameIndustry-hosts-Template/README.md

 ### Hosts versions
 - Main Template: software, websites, drivers, technology companies, gaming clients, games, and more.
-- Gaming Mini-Template: Blocks most common game analytics, spyware, and advertising services in PC games.
-Nothing else.
 - Gaming Full-Template: Blocks telemetry, game analytics, spyware, and unnecessary connections for gaming clients and games on and for various platforms.
 - Android Mini-Template: Blocks most common game analytics, advertising, spyware, and advertising services in Android games and software.
-- Android Full-Template: Obsolete - Removed from the repository on 13.01.2024.

 And many more on gameindustry.eu

+### Deleted Hosts versions
+- Android Full-Template: Obsolete - Removed from the repository on 13.01.2024
+- Gaming Mini-Template: Obsolete - Removed from the repository on 19.08.2024

 ## 📖 Installation
 Please be aware that the hosts may be read-only or require root privileges depending on your system.
 ### More information:
-Source: <a href="https://gameindustry.eu/de/blog/hosts-datei-bearbeiten-windows-linux-android/">How to edit the hosts file</a><br>
+Source: <a href="https://gameindustry.eu/blog/hosts-datei-bearbeiten-windows-linux-android/">How to edit the hosts file</a><br>

 ## Easy to use Setup file:
 An easy-to-use hosts file setup has been created.
 Start your setup, choose one of 5 templates, and install.<br>